This document describes Unix mailbox (mbox) format and how it relates to use on the Cisco Email Security Appliance (ESA).

 And this is the last line

 The end of a message in an mbox format file is traditionally signaled by a blank line.
 However, this is not always present (although AsyncOS does place it there).
-When parsing an mbox-format file, you should signal the end of a message either by the start of a new message (deleting the blank line if one is present) or by the end of file.
+When an mbox-format file is parsed, you should signal the end of a message either by the start of a new message (delete the blank line if one is present) or by the end of file.